To describe it as the design process ignores the emotional commitment that exists at David Collins Studio.

 “I have always been passionate about protecting our Studio, playing a part in both its commercial and creative aspects,” he says.
 “Maintaining the Studio’s financial independence has enabled us to be strategic in our choices.
 We have always striven to take on creatively rewarding projects with clients who share our vision.”

-Outside work, Iain’s great love is fashion, and his profound understanding of beautifully made objects has given him an innate understanding of the world of luxury.
+Outside work, Iain’s great love is fashion and the fashion industry, and his profound understanding of beautifully made objects has given him an innate understanding of the world of luxury.
 “We’re in the business of delivering a feeling,” he says.
 “We have always understood the importance of providing a series of touchpoints for people who move in the world of luxury.
 You might buy a handbag in Alexander McQueen, drink a cocktail at The Wolseley and then spend the night at The Apartment at The Connaught.
 As the David Collins Studio brand has evolved, we have created our own unique ecosystem within the world of luxury.”
+Iain is also passionate about craft from a sustainability standpoint.

 For Iain, one of the most rewarding and compelling aspects of his work is being able to support exceptional artisans.
 “We love working with talented people who are as passionate about creating beautiful things as we are.
 Now, as we look towards developing product ranges, this is even more relevant.
 It’s a very exciting time for David Collins Studio.”